Internal

 Students need to achieve an overall module mark of 40% to pass this module.

-Students on the MPAS programme must achieve 70% in the clinical calculations test assessment to be able to progress to Part 2 of the MPAS programme.
+Students on the MPAS programme must also achieve a pass in the clinical calculations test assessment to be able to progress to Part 2 of the MPAS programme.

 Summative assessment